-This is b/c most mortgage companies in competitive markets like the Bay Area, Austin and Dallas operate on very thin margins just like the donut shop.
+This is because most mortgage companies in competitive markets like the Bay Area, Austin, and Dallas operate on very thin margins just like the donut shop.

-We do so to remain competitive and b/c we always want to offer the very best value to our clients.
+We do so to remain competitive and because we always want to offer the very best value to our clients.

-Many agents and borrowers mistakenly think mortgage banks are just rolling in money, but unfortunately operating margins are paper-thin b/c of labor, regulatory, technology, and backend financing costs.
+Many agents and borrowers mistakenly think mortgage banks are just rolling in money, but unfortunately, operating margins are paper-thin because of labor, regulatory, technology, and backend financing costs.

-The other assumption that Introlend seems to make is that consumers will get a better experience b/c of the competition that Introlend will foster.
+The other assumption that Introlend seems to make is that consumers will get a better experience because of the competition that Introlend will foster.

-But that too seems flawed to me b/c lenders like JVM have literally spent millions to make the loan application, pre-approval and closing process as smooth as possible.
+But that too seems flawed to me because lenders like JVM have literally spent millions to make the loan application, pre-approval, and closing process as smooth as possible.